 KUT / BRITISH EAST AFRICA STAMPS

-The most famous and rare KUT stamp is the spectacular 1925 £100 red and black, the top value of the truly wonderful 1922-27 series with its bi-coloured £1 to £100 stamps.
-The entire mint set catalogues over £450,000, the Royal collection contains this complete set in corner blocks of four with plate numbers!
+The most famous and rare KUT stamps are the spectacular 1925 £100 red and black, the top value of the truly wonderful 1922-27 series with its bi-coloured £1 to £100 stamps.
+The entire mint set catalogues over £450,000, The Royal collection contains this complete set in corner blocks of four with plate numbers!